Benefit Related to an Employee's Personal Use of a Motor Vehicle Other Than an Automobile

-Where all four of the conditions listed below are met, we consider a rate of $0.25 per kilometre for 2017 and $0.26 per kilometre for 2016 to be reasonable.
+Where all four of the conditions listed below are met, we consider a rate of $0.26 per kilometre for 2018 and $0.25 per kilometre for 2017 to be reasonable.

-- The motor vehicle is not an automobile (This link will open a new window).
+- The motor vehicle is not an automobile.

 - You notify your employee in writing that the only personal use the employee may make of the vehicle is to travel between home and the workplace.
 Your employee must keep a logbook in which all the vehicle's trips are recorded, as proof that no other personal use is made of the vehicle.

 - For valid business reasons, you require that your employee drive the vehicle home in the evening.
 For example:

 - tools and equipment cannot be safely left overnight at the work site or place of business, or